Do engineers use Excel? Of course! Engineers use a lot of data and equations. So, Excel is the perfect tool to manage and crunch numbers.

 This includes doing many different engineering calculations.
 And then you can present everything fairly nicely too.

 For example, I’ve written code to check high voltage equipment test data.
-My program went through thousands of lines of data spotting different issues.
+My program analyzed thousands of lines of data spotting different issues.

 For this reason, I would’ve preferred colleges taught Excel and VBA instead of MATLAB.
 Or at the very least, taught both together.